A. C. Hoffman

-Arthur Charles Hoffman (1884 – January 31, 1920) was an American football coach.
+Arthur Charles Hoffman (1884 – January 31, 1920) was an American college football coach.
 He served as the head football coach at Tulane University for one season in 1913, compiling a record of 3–5.

 Hoffman was a 1910 graduate of the University of Chicago where he starred on five conference championship teams in basketball and football.
 He was a member of 1907–08 basketball team that won the Helms Foundation national championship.

 Hoffman was the head football coach and athletic director at Ripon College in Ripon, Wisconsin for one year.